Emmytobs/shift-cipher-converter/README.md

 ### This is a freecodecamp project: [JavaScript Algorithms and Data Structures Projects: Caesars Cipher](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/caesars-cipher)

-### I created a function that accepts words and shift the letter of each word forward by 13 places and, finally, returns the resulting words.
+### I created a function that accepts words and shifts the letter of each word forward by 13 places and, finally, returns the resulting words.
 Take a look at the code!